No Win, No Fee

 If your motorcycle is deemed a total loss, you are entitled to have the fair market value of your bike in its state at the time of the crash.
 Your team can assist you in maximizing your motorcycle’s value.
 If you have any questions, please do not hesitate to contact your team.

-As part of the property damage, if your motorcycle is a total loss, you are entitled to the value of your vehicle on the date of the crash, any enhancements you can establish, typical sales tax on the actual cash value of your vehicle; the cost of transferring your tag; and the prorated amount of your yearly vehicle tax and registration fees.
+As part of the property damage, if your motorcycle is a total loss, you are entitled to the value of your vehicle on the date of the crash, any enhancements you can establish, typical sales tax on the actual cash value of your vehicle, the cost of transferring your tag, and the prorated amount of your yearly vehicle tax and registration fees.
 If the facts and evidence demonstrate that you may be partially responsible for the crash, your property damage value will be reduced by the percentage determined to be your fault.

 For example, if your motorcycle’s total value is $10,000 and you are found to be 10% responsible for causing the crash, your property damage will be reduced by 10% or $9,000.